EugenMayer/concourse-static-resource/README.md

 ## Source Configuration

 * `uri`: *Required.* The location of the file to download - we download using a simple curl request
+* `version_static`: *Required.* The version of your downloaded artefact - we do not parse it from URL since its not always possible it will be use to replace the placeholder `<version>` if it is provided
 * `authentication`: *Optional.* Your basic-auth data `authentication.user` and `authentication.password`
 * `extract`: *Optional.* if `true`, `gunzip| tar xf` will be used to extract the download
 * `skip_ssl_validation`: *Optional.* Skip SSL validation.